JosuVicente/CarND-Behavioral-Cloning-P3/writeup_template.md

 I used a convolution neural network model based on the nvidia model.
 I thought this model might be appropriate because it was created for the same purpose and found out it works pretty well.

 To avoid preprocessing data in memory all at once I used a generator with a batch size of 32.
 In the generator I augmented the dataset by flipping each image horizontally and inverting the steering angle.
 I also made use of all three images (center, left and right) applying a correction for the side images.
 I tested at some stage to randomize what image to use so the examples are more normally distributed but I ended up using all images as I got better results.
+Here is an histogram of the steering angles from the original data:

 Images size was 160x320 and I used a keras cropping layer to remove portions of the image that are not the road.
 I removed 70 pixels from the top of the image and 25 from the bottom ending up with an image size of 65x320.
 ```sh